Confidence interval lines in shape plots

 aesthetic) may not be entirely accurate, so check the output and change

-argument as needed.
+the height argument as needed.
 Confidence intervals are

 assumed to be centred on the point estimate.